Augmenting Diffs With Runtime Information: Design and Implementation

 \begin{definition}[Program State -- in \toolname)] The program state \emph{s} that \toolname collects once a breakpoint \emph{b} at line \emph{l} is executed consists of the set of all variables $V_l$ visible at \emph{l} and their values, as well as the method calls leading to the execution of \emph{b}.
 In practice, the program state object that \toolname collects contains the following information: \begin{itemize} \item \textit{file} is source file where \emph{b} is located. \item \textit{lineNumber} is the line number where \emph{b} is located. \item \textit{stack frame context} includes : the \textit{stack trace} and the \textit{runtime value collection} as follows. \item \textit{stack trace} is the list of program lines that called a series of methods before reaching \emph{b} during the execution. \item \textit{runtime value collection} is the set of all variables and their values that are visible when the execution reaches \emph{b}.
 This includes all local variables and class fields visible at \emph{b}.
 If the variable is an array, all of its elements are also collected, and if it is a non-primitive variable, all the fields inside the object that it refers to are also stored.
 We note that \toolname considers strings as primitive variables. \end{itemize} \end{definition}

+Note that \toolname considers all visible variables at a line to compute the program state.
+This means even the variables that refer to objects of classes in third-party libraries are monitored.
+Therefore, \toolname also detects runtime differences involving library objects.

-\begin{definition}[Execution Trace] In this paper, an execution trace is the set of all program states that \toolname collects after running the covering test on the original and patched programs.
-Note that since every breakpoint can be run multiple times, the trace includes one or more program states, one for each execution of each breakpoint. \end{definition}
+\begin{definition}[Execution Trace] In this paper, an execution trace is defined as the sequence of all program states that \toolname collects during the execution of a test covering a change.
+Note that since every inserted breakpoint can be executed multiple times, the trace may include one or more program states per breakpoint. \end{definition}

-The collection of execution traces happens via a two-way communication between the trace collector and a Java Virtual Machine that is running JUnit tests.
-The JVM suspends the thread at every breakpoint placed.
-The trace collector collects the local variables and field while the thread is suspended and finally, sends a signal to resume the thread.
+The collection of execution traces is done as follows.
+Before the initiation of test execution, we instrument the Java classes to collect the local variables, field, and return values at breakpoints.
+During the execution of the tests, the instrumented code is invoked and we save the runtime value as Java objects in memory.
 To avoid exceeding memory, the values of variables are collected only up to a state depth that is given as part of \toolname's configuration (see \autoref{sec:terminology}).
-Eventually, when the data has been collected for all breakpoints, we output a serialized version of program states.
+Eventually, when the test execution finishes, we output a serialized version of program states to disk.
 The program states are stored in the output file in the same order as they occur during the execution of the program.

 \autoref{lst:example_output} shows the execution trace collected during the execution of test \texttt{BasicMathTest::test_add}.
 In this example, one program state is collected.
 This program state is for line 5 of the file \texttt{foo/BasicMath.java}.
 There are two variables whose values are stored in this trace: \texttt{x=23} and \texttt{y=2}.